How DCPS supports students’ social and emotional health through art

 Promoting creativity and digital literacy for all students

 For many years, DCPS graphic design students have worked with Adobe Creative Cloud apps to build their creative and digital literacy skills.
 Now DCPS is expanding access to even more high school classrooms, taking advantage of the discounted Adobe Creative Cloud pricing available for K-12 schools.
-Adobe Spark, which is free for K-12 students and schools, brings digital art and communications to students at all grade levels, so all students can start to build their digital literacy skills.
+Creative Cloud Express, which is free for K-12 students and schools, brings digital art and communications to students at all grade levels, so all students can start to build their digital literacy skills.

 “One of our values is making sure that students are prepared to succeed.
 When students are digitally literate, we give them the confidence to pick up apps and try something new, which will help them in college or their careers,” says Vance.
-“That’s what I love about Adobe Creative Cloud apps like Adobe Spark.
-It’s incredibly easy to use, so no matter what their background or skill level, all students can find ways to share their voice with Adobe Spark.”
+“That’s what I love about Adobe Creative Cloud apps like Creative Cloud Express.
+It’s incredibly easy to use, so no matter what their background or skill level, all students can find ways to share their voice with Creative Cloud Express.”